-If a subject injury/health issue(s) occurs during then all injury/health issue details must be reported in a reportable use of force incident a Tactical Options Reporting (TOR) form, as specified in the form, whether or not any treatment was received.
-Note: only report subject injuries that resulted from force you used; do not report subject injuries that resulted from force used by other officers. a non-reportable use of force incident Note: 'Non-reportable' force is use(s) of force that does not need to be reported in a TOR form.
-A non-reportable subject injury (e.g. a subject initiated injury from wearing handcuffs) must be reported in a POL258. a POL258 (not a TOR form), whether or not any treatment was received.
-This must be sent to your supervisor within the prescribed timeframe, who must forward it through the appropriate chain of command to an Inspector.
-(Note: You should use the initial/existing POL258 on file).
+- If a subject injury/health issue(s) occurs during then all injury/health issue details must be reported in a reportable use of force incident a Tactical Options Reporting (TOR) form, as specified in the form, whether or not any treatment was received.
+Note: only report subject injuries that resulted from force you used; do not report subject injuries that resulted from force used by other officers. a non-reportable use of force incident Note: 'Non-reportable' force is use(s) of force that does not nee to be reported in a TOR form.
+A non-reportable subject injury (e.g. a subject initiated injury from wearing handcuffs) must be reported in a POL258. command to an Inspector.